Mannford basketball: Pirates bounce back to win Stroud Invitational consolation finals

-Following a pair of tough losses to begin the 2021 portion of their schedule, the Mannford boys basketball responded with consecutive dominant victories to capture the Stroud Invitational consolation championship last week.
+Following a pair of tough losses to begin the 2021 portion of their schedule, the Mannford boys basketball responded with two easy wins to capture the Stroud Invitational consolation championship last week.

 The Pirates moved to 6-3 overall after splitting four games on the week.
 Tyler Day was named to the all-tournament team after scoring 44 points in Mannford’s three games in Stroud.